corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 ## Change your password

 When logging into the CENM User Admin tool as an administrator for the first time, you must change your temporary password.
-You can also repeat this process whenever you want to update your password to access your managed network.
+You can repeat this process whenever you want.

 To change your password: